Semi-linear stars are contractible: Introduction

-Given a linear decomposition $\cal C$ of $R^n$ and $C\in \cal C$, the notion of the star $\st_{\cal C}(C)$ of $C$ was introduced in \cite{eep1}, as follows: It was then proved there that, if $\cal C$ is \emph{special}, $\st_{\cal C}(C)$ is an open (usual) cell.
+The main difference from \cite[Definition 2.2]{eep2} is that here $\cal C$ is a linear decomposition of any definable set $X\sub R^n$ instead of just $R^n$.
+It was proved in \cite[Proposition 2.17]{eep2} that if $\cal C$ is a \emph{special} linear decomposition of $R^n$, then $\st_{\cal C}(C)$ is an open (usual) cell.
 This implied the conjecture for an open definable set $X$.
-Indeed, if $\cal C$ partitions $X$, the collection of all stars of cells in $X$ provide an open covering of $X$ by open cells.
-To check moreover that every cell $D$ is definably simply-connected, observe that by Berarducci-Fornasiero \cite[Lemma 3.2]{bf}, a bounded cell is definably contractible (and the boundedness assumption is necessary, see Fact \ref{ex-bounded} below).
-Then it is not hard to see that every definable loop in $D$ is contained in a bounded cell contained in $D$ and hence it is definably homotopic (in $D$) to a constant loop (see Claim \ref{contractible1} below).
+Indeed, if $\cal C$ is chosen to partition $X$, then the collection of all stars of cells in $X$ provide a covering of $X$ by open cells.
+To check moreover that a cell $E$ is definably simply-connected, observe first that by Berarducci-Fornasiero \cite[Lemma 3.2]{bf}, a bounded cell is definably contractible.
+Then it is not hard to see that every definable loop in $E$ is contained in a bounded cell $B\sub E$ and hence it is definably homotopic (in $B$) to a constant loop (see Claim \ref{contractible1} below).

-In order to apply the same strategy and prove the conjecture for any definable set $X\sub R^n$ (not necessarily open), we are led to consider the star $\st_{\cal C}(C)$ of a cell $C\sub X$ in a special linear decomposition $\cal C$ of $X$ (instead of $R^n$).
+In order to apply the same strategy and prove the conjecture for any definable set $X\sub R^n$ (not necessarily open), we consider the star $\st_{\cal C}(C)$ of a cell $C\sub X$ in a special linear decomposition $\cal C$ of $X$.
 For example, $\cal C$ could be the restriction to $X$ of a special linear decomposition $\cal C'$ of $R^n$ that partitions $X$.
 In that case,

-The main problem now is that $\st_{\cal C}(C)$ needs not be a cell anymore, and so it is far from clear if it is contractible.
-For example, if we consider the definable contraction of $\st_{\cal C'}(C)$ from \cite[Lemma 3.2]{bf} (assuming further it is bounded), its restriction to $\st_{\cal C}(C)$ needs not stay inside $\st_{\cal C}(C)$.
+The main obstacle now is that $\st_{\cal C}(C)$ need not be a cell anymore, and so it is far from clear whether it is contractible.
+For example, if we consider the definable contraction of $\st_{\cal C'}(C)$ from \cite[Lemma 3.2]{bf} (assuming further it is bounded), its restriction to $\st_{\cal C}(C)$ need not stay inside $\st_{\cal C}(C)$.
 As it turns out, proving the contractibility of $\st_{\cal C}(C)$ amounts to proving the following general independent statement.\\

 \textbf{Proposition 1.} \emph{Let $Y\sub R^n$ be a bounded definable set, $C\sub Y$ a linear cell, and $\cal D$ a special linear decomposition of $Y$ that contains $C$.
 Assume that

 Then $Y$ is definably contractible.}\\